clearlinux/swupd-client/docs/swupd.1.rst

     control of the software update program are verified according to the manifest data.

-    NOTE: This command has been deprecated, please consider using "swupd diagnose" instead.
+    NOTE: This command has been superseded, please consider using "swupd diagnose" instead.

     - `-m, --manifest`

         Verify against manifest version M.

-    - `-f, --fix (deprecated)`
+    - `-f, --fix`

         Correct any issues found.
-This will overwrite incorrect file content, add missing files and do additional corrections, permissions etc.  This option has been deprecated, please consider using "swupd repair" instead.
+This will overwrite incorrect file content, add missing files and do additional corrections, permissions etc.  This option has been superseded, please consider using "swupd repair" instead.

     - `-Y, --picky`